jlduan/fba/docs/_build/html/_sources/tutorials/multi-seq/PRJNA531855/tutorial.rst.txt

 Demultiplexing
 ^^^^^^^^^^^^^^

 Cells are demultiplexed based on the abundance of features.
 Demultiplexing method 4 is implemented based on the method described in `McGinnis, C., et al. (2019)`_ with some modifications.
 A cell identity matrix is generated in the output directory: 0 means negative, 1 means positive.
-Set ``-v`` to enable generating visualization plots.
+Set ``-v`` to create visualization plots.

 .. _`McGinnis, C., et al. (2019)`: https://doi.org/10.1038/s41592-019-0433-8

 .. code-block:: console